COLLEGE

 BUILD THE RÉSUMÉ

 Tournament results start mattering to coaches.
 AJGA, FCG, and state circuits are where scoring averages get built.
 GolfStat profile should be active.
 Practice becomes intentional and scoring-focused.
-Playing harder events in stronger fields is more valuable than winning weak ones.
+Playing harder events in stronger fields is more valuable than winning weak ones — and matters for every division, not just D1.

 • AJGA & Future Champions Golf circuit